carpentries-incubator/quarto-project-example/README.md

 To repeat the analyses,
 1. Open the RStudio Project file.
-2. Open and run analyses scripts (in order)
+2. Open and run analysis scripts (in order)

 Graphic output is saved to output/plots
 Data output is saved to output/data
-Analysis results are saved in environment / printed to console Paper output is saved to paper/output paper/bin contains external files/code necessary for the proper formatting of the R Markdown paper output.
+Analysis results are saved in the environment / printed to the console Paper output is saved to paper/output paper/bin contains external files/code necessary for the proper formatting of the R Markdown paper output.

+**Note:** The `renv` branch has the same content as the `main` branch with the addition of having [renv](https://rstudio.github.io/renv/articles/renv.html) enabled for better reproducibility.

 Please see citation.md for instructions on how to cite this workshop.